At compile time, we sometimes need to conditionally compile code based on

 #ifdef can be used interchangeably.

-If you are working around a compiler bug or a missing C++ feature in the standard library implementation, you probably want to blacklist the combinations where the feature is missing.
+If you are working around a compiler bug or a missing C++ feature in the standard library implementation, you probably want to deny-list the combinations where the feature is missing.
 When a new platform is added, you can assume it is standards-compliant, and your unit test will fail if it is not.